jeffreymeng/icssc-brain-games-blindfolded-coding-2023/problem2.md

 ### The task
-Write a function `lab_location(readings: list[int]) -> int` that takes in a list of exactly 360 integers, with the nth integer representing the reading at n degrees.
+Write a function `lab_location(readings: list[int]) -> int` that takes in a list of exactly 360 integers (COM: mention that you have to wrap around), with the nth integer representing the reading at n degrees.

 Return the integer degree with the highest reading relative to the background, since that's where the lab must be!
 If there are multiple equal highest readings, you may return